 Choosing which channels you want on a live TV streaming service depends on personal preference.
 However, as one who covers TV streaming, it feels like a bit of a cop-out to say when asked which live streaming service has the best channel lineup.
 So I want to come up with a more quantitative analysis and give a definitive answer on which live TV streaming service is the best value for channels.
 To better guide readers on which service to chose, I’ve come up with 2 measures for live streaming services, a Channel Lineup Strength (CLS) and Channel Lineup Value (CLV).

-In the analysis below, I’ve come up with a Channel Lineup Strength (CLS) and Channel Lineup Value (CLV) for Hulu Live TV, Philo, Vidgo, FuboTV, Sling TV, AT&T TV, and YouTube TV.
+In the analysis below, I’ve come up with a Channel Lineup Strength (CLS) and Channel Lineup Value (CLV) for Hulu Live TV, Philo, Vidgo, FuboTV, Sling TV, DIRECTV STREAM, and YouTube TV.
 You can skip ahead to see which service came out on top, but first, I want to explain how I came up with CLS and CLV and the data behind both metrics.

 Determining Channel Lineup Strength and Value (CLS and CLV)

 While we could rely on survey data to rank which channels are popular and channels people expect in a channel package, I wanted to take a more scientific approach.
 Studies show there is a difference between what people say they want and their behavior.
 People may say that they like prestige dramas on AMC, but when you look at their viewing habits, they spend 90% of their day watching Game Show Network.
 With this in mind, I wanted to take a viewer-based approach to rank each channel and then assign a value to each channel, with 10 being the highest score and 1 being the lowest.
 I then totaled the points for each channel lineup to get the Channel Lineup Strength or CLS.
 The Channel Lineup Value or CLV is simply the cost per point for a streaming services CLS.

 Determining the Value of A TV Channel Lineup